How to Know if You Were a Victim of Discrimination in the Workplace in NC

 How Do I Contact the Law Offices of James Scott Farrin?

 Call the Law Offices of James Scott Farrin at 1-866-900-7078 to discuss your work discrimination case or contact us online for a free case evaluation.
-Noël Harlow is the firm’s lead NC discrimination attorney, and she has years of experience in employment law, as well as a passion for protecting the rights of everyday people who are trying to make an honest living against employers who may be trying to take advantage of them.
+Our team of employment lawyers have a passion for protecting the rights of everyday people who are trying to make an honest living against employers who may be trying to take advantage of them.

 If you are worried whether you can afford an attorney, you can relax.
 We realize many people do not have the funds to retain a lawyer at the start of a case, so there are no up-front costs or hourly fees to worry about at our firm.
 Instead, we collect our attorney’s fee as a percentage of the total amount if we recover for you.2